NC official logo NC

 Strengths

-• Extensive global dealer and service network
+• Extensive global dealer and service network.

-• Broad product portfolio covering diverse material handling needs
+• Diversified product portfolio within material handling.

 Weaknesses